YMCA Camp Abnaki

 The sooner you get forms in the better.

 We suggest you make a copy of any form you send in the regular mail or drop off at the Y.

-The Doctor’s form.
-This is a one page form the doctor signs every year.
+Doctor’s Exam Form (Form 2).
+This is a one-page form that must be signed by the physician every year.
 Once complete, you may mail in, fax, or upload the form to your account.
 Our camp accreditation requires campers to have documentation of a physical examination conducted by a licensed physician within two years prior to their stay at camp.
 While campers do not necessarily need a physical every year, we do need to have a new form completed on a yearly basis.
 We are not able to use a health form from a previous year.
 Click below for a printable version of the form.
 This form is not available as an online form because it needs the doctor’s signature.
 This form is required for both Day and Overnight campers

 Please mail, fax, or upload your completed medical forms to camp as soon as possible.
 All forms are due no later than 3 weeks prior to attending camp.
 We cannot allow any camper to remain at camp without a current and complete health form.
 These medical forms include documentation of parental consent, allowing the camp staff to provide emergency medical attention for a camper if necessary, and basic health insurance information to be used if the camper requires medical care or prescription medication.

 Click here to fill this form out online.